networkop/networkop.github.io/content/post/2022-11-cue-ansible.md

     ./inventories/evpn_symmetric/group_vars/leaf/common.yml:27:13
 ```

-You can experiment a bit more by changing the values in the input data, for example change `ports` to an empty list or shift left the indentation of `access: 10` line.
+You can experiment a bit more by changing the values in the input data, for example change `ports` to an empty list or left-shift the indentation of `access: 10` line.

 Creating schemas for every input variable can be a tedious process.
 However, there's a shortcut you can take that can get you almost all the way there relatively easily.
 It's a two-step process:

-* Use one of the open-source code generators to produce (infer) a JSON Schema document based on a [YAML](https://www.npmjs.com/package/yaml-to-json-schema) or a [Jinja template](https://jinja2schema.readthedocs.io/en/latest/)
+* Use one of the open-source code generators to produce (infer) a JSON Schema based on a [YAML](https://www.npmjs.com/package/yaml-to-json-schema) or a [Jinja template](https://jinja2schema.readthedocs.io/en/latest/) document
 * Use CUE's Go API to convert that JSON Schema into a CUE schema (see [`convert.go`](https://github.com/networkop/cue-ansible/blob/main/jinja/convert.go) for an example)

-To make it easier to follow, I've run through the original `bonds` variable through an [online converter](https://jsonformatter.org/yaml-to-jsonschema), saved the result in a `schema.json` file,  downloaded the `convert.go` script and ran `go run convert.go schema.cue`.
+To make it easier to follow, I've run through the original `bonds` variable through an [online converter](https://jsonformatter.org/yaml-to-jsonschema), saved the result in a `schema.json` file,  downloaded the [`convert.go`]((https://github.com/networkop/cue-ansible/blob/main/jinja/convert.go)) script and ran `go run convert.go schema.cue`.
 The resulting `schema.cue` file contained the following:
 ```json
 bonds: [...#Bond]